 The Logistics Industry

 Logistics is the transport and storage of the parcel from the seller to the end-consumer.
-Roles in the logistics industry include delivery agent, warehouse packer and sorter etc. The industry is an approximately USD 215 billion market and is expected to grow at around 10.5% annually.
+Roles in the logistics industry include last-mile delivery agent, hyperlocal delivery agent, and warehouse roles (e.g., picker, packer, sorter).
+The industry is an approximately USD 215 billion market and is expected to grow at around 10.5% annually.
 This growth is driven by the rise in use of e-commerce and order-taking apps.

-The logistics industry has high potential for GLOW as it:
+The logistics industry has high potential for employing women:

-- Has the potential to employ nearly 11 million workers by 2030
+- The industry has the potential to employ nearly 23 million workers by 2030

 - Logistics companies are currently facing a shortage of workers, and hence, aim to employ females to get access to a large pool of potential workers

-- Can create well-paying jobs with flexible working hours
+- The roles are well-paying, with potential for flexible working hours

 - Leverages women’s capabilities as more reliable, diligent workers with better attention to detail

-Interventions to increase women’s participation in last-mile delivery operations
+Interventions to increase women’s participation in last-mile and hyperlocal delivery operations

 Last-mile delivery operations refers to the final leg of an e-commerce delivery, where the parcel is delivered to the end consumer.
-Last-mile delivery operations currently employ approximately 1 million delivery agents, less than 1% of whom are women .
+Hyperlocal delivery operations refers to delivery from seller to the end consumer in the same or neighbouring locality within the city and on the same day.
+Last-mile and hyperlocal delivery operations currently employ approximately 370,000 delivery agents, around 3.7% of whom are women.
 There is potential to create a large number of well-paying jobs with flexible hours.